Membership Leakage in Label-Only Exposures: Conclusion

 \section{Conclusion}

-In this paper, we perform a systematic investigation on membership leakage in label-only exposures of ML models, and propose two novel decision-based membership inference attacks, including transfer-attack and boundary-attack.
-Extensive experiments demonstrate that our two attacks achieve better performances than baseline-attack, and even outperform prior score-based attacks.
+In this paper, we perform a systematic investigation on membership leakage in label-only exposures of ML models, and propose two novel decision-based membership inference attacks, including transfer attack and boundary attack.
+Extensive experiments demonstrate that our two attacks achieve better performances than baseline attack, and even outperform prior score-based attacks in some cases.
 Furthermore, we propose a new perspective on the reasons for the success of membership inference and show that members samples are further away from the decision boundary than non-members.
-Finally, we evaluate multiple defense mechanisms against our decision-based attacks and shows that our novel attacks can still achieve reasonable performance unless heavy regularization has been applied.
+Finally, we evaluate multiple defense mechanisms against our decision-based attacks and show that our novel attacks can still achieve reasonable performance unless heavy regularization has been applied.
 In particular, our evaluation demonstrates that confidence score perturbation is an infeasible defense mechanism in label-only exposures.